Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 ## 📖  1.
 Overview :

-Vertical Privilege Escalation occurs when a user gains access to higher-privileged functions they shouldn't have.
-In our Incident Management system, this means a support user could close high-urgency incidents, violating the business rule:
+After addressing [horizontal privilege escalation in Exercise 1.1](./ex1.1/README.md), the next step is to tackle vertical privilege escalation, which occurs when a user gains access to higher-privileged functions they shouldn't have.
+In our Incident Management system, this means a support user could perform actions that are reserved for administrators, such as closing high-urgency incidents, modifying closed incidents, or deleting incidents.
+This violates critical business rules and poses significant risks to the integrity and compliance of the system.

+**Business Rules:**

+* Support Users:
+  - Can view and create incidents.
+  - Can update or delete incidents assigned to them or unassigned incidents.
+  - Cannot close high-urgency incidents.
+  - Cannot modify or delete closed incidents.

+* Administrators:
+  - Can view, create, update, and delete all incidents.
-- Only users with the admin role can close high-urgency incidents.
+  - Can close all incidents, including high-urgency incidents.
-- Closed incidents can only be modified by administrators.
-- Only administrators can delete incidents.
+  - Can modify or delete closed incidents.

 ### Why This Matters

 * **Business Impact:** Unauthorized closures could lead to critical incidents being ignored or improperly resolved.
 * **Compliance Risk:** Violates the OWASP Top 10 A01 and the principle of least privilege, a fundamental security concept
 * **Security Risk:** Support users could close critical incidents, modify closed ones, or delete evidence without approval.

+### Objective:
+The objective of this exercise is to identify and remediate vulnerabilities that allow support users to perform actions reserved for administrators.
+By enforcing strict access controls, we will ensure that only authorized users can perform sensitive operations, thereby reinforcing business logic and mitigating security risks.

 ## 🚨 2.
 Vulnerable Code :